niklazhallberg/vqvae-animation-generator/README.md

 ## 🌀 Latent Space Exploration

-The ultimate test of a VQ-VAE isn't reconstruction quality—it's whether the latent space is *meaningful*.
+The ultimate test of a VQ-VAE isn't reconstruction quality, it's whether the latent space is *meaningful*.
 To prove this, I built a **Latent Walk** system that generates smooth morphs between any two animation frames by interpolating in the continuous latent space *before* quantization.

 The key insight: instead of interpolating between discrete codebook indices (which would produce jarring jumps), I interpolate between the raw encoder outputs (z_e), then let the quantizer snap each intermediate point to its nearest codes.
 The result is a smooth, frame-by-frame morph that passes through geometrically plausible hybrid forms.